• 858-771-9500

 Our fixed-income allocation has seen a reduction in non-traditional fixed-income investments that served portfolios well, as interest rates rose sharply.
 With end-of-rate increases in sight, over the last several months, we have been extending duration and increasing the quality of underlying bonds, emphasizing U.S. Treasury and investment grade fixed income securities.
 At this stage in the cycle, we believe this positioning should provide long-term benefits to portfolios and be benefactors of a ‘flight to quality’ that may ensue with any equity market volatility.

 We continue to succeed in improving returns and reducing risk by incorporating many private and liquid alternative investments into our allocations.
 Spiking interest rates have impacted private real estate, and we expect additional downward valuation adjustments across many sectors and markets.
 Our focus on real estate industries possessing a largely favorable supply/demand imbalance, like multifamily real estate, should help mitigate losses relative to other real estate sectors not possessing similar disparities.
 Despite the expected challenges in the real estate market, we maintain our dedication to exercising patience and selectivity in our decision-making process.
 For example, we are finding great opportunities in private credit.
 Most private credit is floating rate, possessing short durations and experiencing lower price sensitivity to spiking interest rates than similar public credit while also delivering a high-level of income production.
 We are beginning to observe defaults increase in the market, though they remain well below historical averages.
 With higher rates expected, additional pressure on borrowers’ ability to service debt will be applied.
 As such, our focus is on partnering with high-quality managers who have a proven track record of reducing loss.
 While we face significant uncertainties, we remain anchored by our core principles.
+Thank you for your continued confidence and support.
+If you have questions or concerns, please contact your Centura Wealth advisor.

 The information provided is for educational and informational purposes only and does not constitute investment advice and it should not be relied on as such.
 It should not be considered a solicitation to buy or an offer to sell a security.
 It does not take into account any investor’s particular investment objectives, strategies, tax status or investment horizon.
 You should consult your attorney or tax advisor.